conbojs/conbo/README.md

 Project builds are created using Grunt, which requires Node.js; all required modules can be installed by running "npm install" from the command line in the project folder.

 All builds can be created using the command line "grunt".
+Use "grunt watch" to auto-build as you edit.